Application Deadline: Wednesday, March 31, 2021

 The University of Texas Press is offering a Publishing Fellowship for the 2021–2022 year, beginning September 1, 2021, and ending August 31, 2022.

-- The Fellowship program is designed to give one year of experience in book publishing to the most qualified applicants and help prepare the recipient for a career in book publishing.
+- The Fellowship program is designed to give one year of experience in book publishing to the most qualified applicant and to help prepare the recipient for a career in book publishing.

-- The Fellowship will consist of one year of intensive training in at least two departments, with exposure to and instruction in the operations of the other departments at the Press.
-The primary departments are described below.
-Applicants should rank these departments in their personal statement to indicate their primary areas of interest.
+- The Fellowship will consist of one year of intensive training in two departments, with exposure to the operations of the other departments at the Press.
+The primary departments for the 2021–2022 fellowship are marketing and EDP (editing, design, and production); see descriptions below.

 - The emphasis will be on scholarly publishing, although much of the training will apply equally well to trade publishing.

 Eligibility and Requirements:

 - The University of Texas Press Publishing Fellowship is open to all humanities graduates.

 - Applicants must have a strong desire to pursue a career in publishing.